LinuxForHealth/nlp-insights/docs/developer/CI.md

 1. Push new commits to a user branch
 1. Pull request
-1. Push code into main (The result of a pull requests)
+1. Push commits to main (The result of a pull requests)

 ## Push new commits to a user branch
 When new commits are pushed to a user branch, the `nlp-insights-push-validation.yml` workflow is invoked.
 The purpose of this workflow is to provide fast validation of the code that was pushed.
 It performs the following high level tasks.